We are delighted to list our SWO members below. Those without profiles are named at the bottom of the page.

 Currently a mature BMus student at Glasgow University (graduating 2023) with Piano as main instrument, Marsha is a cover Organist for Sunday services in and around Ayrshire.
 While a student, she also plays for the weekday morning services at Glasgow University Memorial Chapel.
 Previously a Secondary School Art Teacher, Marsha’s interests extend to composition, sound art and experimental music.

 Morwenna Campbell-Smith is Director of Music at St Mary’s, Frittenden, in the Weald of Kent.
 She was previously a choir director and rota organist around many churches in North London, having transitioned from pianist to organist as an adult.
 Her teachers include Gerdi Troskie and Frederick Stocken.
 Morwenna’s website, The Lady Organist (www.theladyorganist.com), has an international following, as does her Twitter feed (@theladyorganist).
-As a music journalist she has written for Organists’ Review, and she is Editor and Content Manager for iRCO, the Royal College of Organists' online learning campus.
+As a music journalist she has written for Organists’ Review, and she is Head of Publications for the Royal College of Organists, editing iRCO, the RCO's online learning campus, and RCO News magazine.
 Morwenna also writes StopPress, the RCO’s official blog.